Stroyer210/Portfolio/README.md

 ## Description  :bookmark_tabs:

 This was a really good project for me because it made me find a lot of resources and how to use them in my code to make it look nice.
-Undoubtedly one of the reasons why I did build this project is because we need a Portfolio when applying for jobs so the employers can see some of our projects and whatnot, and that's why I spent a lot of time making it looks nice.
+Undoubtedly one of the reasons why I did build this project is because we need a Portfolio when applying for jobs so the employers can see some of my projects and whatnot, so that one of the reasons why I spent a lot of time making it look as good as I could.
 In addition, you can see some of the projects I have worked before.
 And the most important of all, I learned how to make a website with a lot of CSS code.

 ## Installation :computer: